HomeProgrammesHealth & WellbeingCutting Your Diabetes Risk in Half Microcredential (Level 4)

 * Fees are indicative only, and are inclusive of the student services levy and GST (goods and services tax).
 The fee shown is for one year of study.

-Designed for people who are a part of a community health team, this microcredential will provide you with the latest knowledge and experience in diabetes prevention and management.
-Plus, you’ll learn about intervention strategies for prediabetes and type 2 diabetes.
+Designed for people who work in health, this microcredential will provide you with the latest knowledge and experience in diabetes prevention and management.
+In addition, you will learn about intervention strategies for prediabetes and type 2 diabetes.

 Course Hours & Duration